Updated on January 7, 2023 by Sarina Tariq

-When buying silk you may find silk with very high thread count – they are very durable and are the best and the softest.
-The problem with low thread count silks is that they are more delicate and they pull apart at the seams.
+When buying silk, you may find silk with a very high thread count – they are very durable and are the best and the softest.
+The problem with low thread count silks is that they are more delicate, and they pull apart at the seams.
 You will have to keep silk fabric away from heat and moisture.

 Linen looks like a richer cousin of the cotton fabric – at least all the good qualities of cotton are present in linen plus the added elegance – cool, crisp and durable.

 Have you seen those fine shirts made in linen – they do not have those raised bumps visible in the fabric I get for dressmaking at the store I shop.
-But the fact that those slubs ( as they are called ) doesnot make the linen bad quality.
-They are a part of the construction of the fabric
+But the fact that those slubs are there ( as they are called ) does not make the linen bad quality.
+They are a part of the construction of the fabric.

-You can buy linen when you want to make pants, formal blouses and shirts, vests.
-Linen with lycra combines desirable qualities of both fibers
+You can buy linen when you want to make pants, formal blouses, and shirts, vests.
+Linen with lycra combines the desirable qualities of both fibers.

 To remove the wrinkles in linen, dampen it and iron.

-Check out the post on Linen for more details.
+Check out the post on Linen for more details on the fabric.

 Satin, with its luxurious feel, is usually the fabric of choice when making occasion wear.
-Kids’ dresses and wedding wear in satin is a most common sight.
+Kids’ dresses and wedding wear in satin are the most common sight.

 It is a little difficult to sew with satin.
-The seams mostly look wonky, the machine tends to eat the fabric and the needle pucker the surface.
+The seams mostly look wonky, the machine tends to eat the fabric, and the needle puckers the surface.
 But the beauty of the fabric conquers all these problems.
-Right Interfacing at the right places can help a lot
+Right Interfacing at the right places can help a lot..